Centennial (novel): Development

-Michener lived in Greeley during the late 1930s and was familiar with the area.
-He used a variety of source material for his fictional town taken from various areas in eastern Colorado, and Centennial is not meant to represent a single settlement.
-His description of the town's location places it at the junction of the South Platte River and the Cache la Poudre River.
+Centennial is not meant to represent a single settlement.
+Michener's description of the town's location places it at the junction of the South Platte River and the Cache la Poudre River.
 This is roughly halfway between the Colorado towns of Greeley and Kersey, in central Weld County on the High Plains about 25 mi east of the base of the Rockies.
 There is a city called Centennial, Colorado, but it did not exist until 2001 and its location and history are not like the town described in either the book or miniseries.